 There are a ton of unlimited data plans with each provider.
 There are usually multiple active at any given time and then a dozen grandfathered secret plans that are still available.
 Each one of them is ever so slightly different.
 Behind the scenes, we have a system we use to analyze your plan and determine what features it has, what usage you have, and what plans match those.
 So, generally our recommendations are going to be pretty good.
 However, there are various feature differences that make sense to some people and not others.
 If they’re changing in the recommended plan, we’ll mention it in the offer:

 Video Resolution: Various unlimited plans offer different resolution streaming video over data.
 If you’re somebody who watches a lot of streaming video while not connected to WiFi, this might matter to you.

 Hot Spot: Different unlimited plans have different hot spot rules.
 A hot spot is when you connect another device, like a laptop, to your phone to connect to the internet when you’re not around.
 If you didn’t know what a hot spot was, this probably doesn’t apply to you.
 If you use your phone as a hot spot regularly, then you might need a plan with more hot spot allowance or to make sure you don’t get one where hotspot usage throttles.

 Data throttling limits: Different unlimited plans have different throttling limits.
+Throttling is when a provider severely slows your speed after you use a certain amount of data in a month.
 This doesn’t come up super often, but it will vary based on your usage.
 If you’re somebody who uses 50GB of data a month, then you’ll need to be more careful.
 If you use under 20GB, this will rarely if ever come up.

 Should I switch my limited data plan?